SingularDTV (SNGLS) Trading Down 20.2% This Week

 Buying and Selling SingularDTV

-It is usually not possible to purchase alternative cryptocurrencies such as SingularDTV directly using US dollars.
-Investors seeking to acquire SingularDTV should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as SingularDTV directly using US dollars.
+Investors seeking to trade SingularDTV should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SingularDTV using one of the aforementioned exchanges.

 Receive News & Updates for SingularDTV Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SingularDTV and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.